 Archeology at Uppsala

-In a dig inside the Uppsala church timber postholes point to a concentric rectangular structure similar to stav-churches.
+In a dig inside the Uppsala church timber postholes point to a concentric rectangular structure similar to stav-churches, possibly the ancient pagan temple.
 (1926, Sune Lindqvis)

 In the last few years ground penetrating radar has shown evidence of buildings and a wider area of ritual use.
 The use of the landscape is more in common with the Stonehenge site than Greco-Roman temples.